YofaGh/MangaScraper/README.md

 ## Download doujins of a file
 >
+> If you have a couple of codes and want to download all of them at once you can put them in a json file like the one down below and use -file option.
 > When downloading more than one doujin using doujin_file.py you should specify name of a json file.
 > Json file will be automatically updated after each doujin is downloaded.
 > Example: ```python cli.py doujin -file doujins.json```